sta210-sp20/website/content/syllabus.md

 If you miss lab, you should complete lab for partial credit by the regular lab deadline.

+Individual lab extensions will only be given for extenuating circumstances.
+There must be notification from your academic dean about the need for an extension before the lab deadline.
+We do not grant extensions after the assignment is due.

-*The lowest lab grade will be dropped at the end of the semester.*
+To accommodate unexpected and tempororary situations (e.g. interviews and other travel, unusually busy weeks, short term illness, etc.), the lowest lab grade will be dropped at the end of the semester.
 <br>
 <br>

 #### Exams (Exam 01: 20%, Exam 02: 20%)

 The exams are an opportunity to assess the knowledge and skills you’ve learned.
 They will include both the conceptual and mathematical and conceptual aspects of regression.
 Both exams will be given during a lecture class period, and you will be permitted to bring one page of hand-written notes to each exam.
+The exam dates are as follows:

+- Exam 01: Wednesday, February 26
+- Exam 02: Wednesday, April 15

+**Exam dates cannot be changed and no make-up exams will be given.** If you must miss an exam, your absence must be officially excused before the exam due date.
+If your absence is excused, the missing exam grade will be imputed at the end of the semester based on your performance on other relevant individual coursework.
 <br>
 <br>